tomredf/lotto-checker/data/authors/default.md

 It is amazing what you can create with these tools and services.
 Most of what we have created lately has been for internal use.
 Mostly tools that make employee’s lives easier and streamline processes, .

 Thank you for taking the time to read.
-If you have any questions or want to see more from us, please [follow us on Twitter](https://twitter.com/dermotf)
+If you have any questions or want to see more from me, please [follow me on Twitter](https://twitter.com/dermotf)